locomote/fun_with_json_api/README.md

 `attribute :foo, as: :bar`

-Will convert an json_api attribute with the key `foo` into a parameter with the key 'bar', ie:
+Will convert an json_api attribute with the key `foo` into a parameter with the key `bar`, ie:

 ```
 {